 The first aiders are responsible for monitoring the contents of the first aid kit, replacing items as soon as possible after use.
 Items that have passed their expiry date should be safely discarded.
-Extra stock should be kept in each centre.
+Extra stock should be kept in the Centre.
 The visibility of first aid boxes is crucial and should be given careful consideration.
 If possible, they should be kept near hand washing facilities.

-The art room at Kenton Road and the science room at Churchill Court are readily available to use for caring for sick or injured students.
-They contain a washbasin and are reasonably near a WC.
+The art room is readily available to use for caring for sick or injured students.
+It contains a washbasin and is reasonably near a WC.